MikroElektronika/mikrosdk_click_v2/clicks/stepper8/README.md

 err_t stepper8_drive_motor ( stepper8_t *ctx, uint32_t steps, uint8_t speed );
 ```

-## Example Description

-> This example demonstrates the use of the Stepper 8 Click board by driving the motor in both directions for a desired number of steps.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */